mbforbes/vml/README.md

 ## Acknowledgments

 Thanks to Nelson Liu for reading drafts of these chapters.
-Thanks to Colin Lockard, Elizabeth Clark, John Theickstun, and Lucy Lin for their feedback on preliminary versions of this material.
+Thanks to Colin Lockard, Elizabeth Clark, John Thickstun, and Lucy Lin for their feedback on preliminary versions of this material.

 ### TODOs